Led by: Amaragita, Rosie, Sanghasiha, Cait and Shantigarbha.

 We are living in pivotal times, with challenges which are socio-political, cultural and spiritual in nature.
 Our ability to collaborate and work effectively together is vital now, and in the years to come.
 How we engage with each other as humans is indicative of how we engage with the more - than - human.
 Finding practices that support the opening of our awareness can resource us to act with a deeper knowing of ourselves as ecological beings.

-The lens of Buddhism offers us a view of the world that positions us as connected and integrated into the complexity of life.
+Buddhism offers us a view of the world that positions us as connected and integrated into the complexity of life.
 This view offers a route away from individualism, scarcity and separation, towards connection, abundance and solidarity.

 This retreat aims to: